awslabs/kubeflow-manifests/README.md

 ## Overview

-This repository contains configuration files and [overlays](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/#bases-and-overlays) to deploy Kubeflow on [Amazon Elastic Kubernetes Service (Amazon EKS)](https://aws.amazon.com/eks/).
+Kubeflow on AWS is an open source distribution of [Kubeflow](https://www.kubeflow.org/) that provides its own Kubeflow manifests to support integrations with various AWS managed services.
+Use Kubeflow on AWS to streamline data science tasks and build highly reliable, secure, and scalable machine learning systems with reduced operational overheads.

 ## Getting Started

 There are a number of deployment options for installing Kubeflow with AWS service integrations.
-For detailed instructions regarding available AWS-integrated deployment options, see the Deployment section on the [Kubeflow on AWS](https://awslabs.github.io/kubeflow-manifests/) website.
+To get started with deploying Kubeflow on [Amazon Elastic Kubernetes Service (Amazon EKS)](https://aws.amazon.com/eks/), see the [deployment section](https://awslabs.github.io/kubeflow-manifests/docs/deployment/) on the [Kubeflow on AWS](https://awslabs.github.io/kubeflow-manifests/) website.

 ## Help & Feedback